evanw/esbuild-plugin-glslx/README.md

 ## Basic Usage

+1. Install this plugin in your project:

+    ```sh
+    npm install --save-dev esbuild-plugin-glslx
+    ```

-1. Add this plugin to your esbuild build script:
+2. Add this plugin to your esbuild build script:

     ```diff
     +const glslxPlugin = require('esbuild-plugin-glslx')